haryorthundey/test_app_6/README.md

-Ruby on Rails Developer AYOTUNDE
+Ruby on Rails Developer by AYOTUNDE